Aave: Governance

-Academic analysis
+Significance

 A 2024 working paper from the Bank for International Settlements discussed agents' motivations to engage in DeFi borrowing and lending activity, using granular transaction-level data from the Aave V2 protocol.

 An article in the Journal of Risk and Financial Management includes Aave as part of a broader risk assessment of DeFi platforms, examining its lending mechanisms and the governance practices employed through decentralized autonomous organizations (DAOs).

-A report by the Wharton Blockchain and Digital Asset Project (in collaboration with the World Economic Forum) describes Aave as a case study in the structure of decentralized lending protocols, with specific reference to its introduction of flash loans.
+A report by the Wharton School's Blockchain and Digital Asset Project describes Aave as a case study in the structure of decentralized lending protocols, with specific reference to its introduction of flash loans.

 A 2024 article published by the Stanford Journal of Blockchain Law & Policy discusses Aave's DAO-based decision-making process in the context of regulatory frameworks and decentralized system accountability.

-Further research has explored systemic resilience in DeFi lending, using Aave as an example to evaluate protocol design features such as collateral models.